-Unit Number / Unique Reference Number (URN)
+Unit Number / Unit Reference Number (URN)

-The Unique Reference Number is the unique code that the unit is given by the Regulator.
+The Unit Reference Number is the unique code that the unit is given by the Regulator.
 This unit will be referenced on the final qualification certificate.
 The same unique code for the unit applies in whichever qualification the unit is included within.
-BIIAB also assign their own unique unit numbers which will in most instances be the same number when the unit is used in multiple BIIAB qualifications.
+BIIAB Qualifications Limited also assign unique unit numbers which is consistent when the unit is used in multiple BIIAB qualifications.